Joanna Groves

 Menopause

 Perimenopause cracked me open.
 That’s her job and I’m grateful I heard the call.
 I visited homeopaths, naturopaths, and healers.
-It worked, and it didn’t work.
-Because although I’d heard the call, I didn’t yet know it was grief.
+All these things worked, and they didn’t work.
+Because although I’d heard the call, I didn’t yet know what I was experiencing was grief.
 I saw perimenopause as a problem to be solved, a challenge.

 Love after Love, Derek Walcott